 - Clean those nasty corners.
 As much as it is practical, try to dismantle the setup while cleaning.
 This makes it easier to make those hard to reach spots sparkling clean.
 One of the primary reasons why some people do not like spigots and thermometer probes in their fermenters is because they forgot to clean them properly and it ruined their batch.

 - Understand your sanitizer/ disinfectant.
-Use something that is food grade, medical grade or dairy grade.
+Use something that is food grade, medical grade, or dairy grade.
 One not only needs to understand its active reagent but also its residual reagent.
 Rinsing the disinfectant is often not practical and can introduce contamination from the rinse water itself.
-Hence, rinse free agents whose residual chemicals are benign are preferred.
+Hence, we should prefer to rinse free agents whose residual chemicals are benign.

 I grew up when bleach and lye (sodium hydroxide) were the only two affordable agents available.
-They are messy, pungent and requires a cumbersome neutralization after use.
-Fortunately, today, a brewer is spoiled for choices.
-The local chemist would be stocking iodine, sodium perchlorate, hydrogen peroxide, etc. Pick any one that is affordable and locally available.
+They are messy, pungent, and requires a cumbersome neutralization after use.
+Fortunately, today, a brewer has many choices.
+The local chemist would be stocking iodine, sodium perchlorate, hydrogen peroxide, etc. Pick anyone that is affordable and locally available.
 However, do remember to measure the potency of the reagent.
-Using too little or too much chemicals is not advisable.
+Using too little or too many chemicals is not advisable.
 Titration method (high school chemistry) or color of iodine solutions are the guides that I use to measure the potency.

 Some Sanitation tips

 - If you ever needed an autoclave to create aseptic vials to culture microbes; borrow your pressure cooker.
-Most of the state of the art equipment can be made from everyday objects.
-I meet survivalists and DIY hobbyist just to learn the tricks of this trade.
+Everyday objects can be very useful in making most of the state of the art equipment.
+I meet survivalists and DIY hobbyists just to learn the tricks of this trade.

 I would like to repeat that most countries, including India, have laws criminalizing home-distilled liquor.
 These laws are, not only because of tax reasons but also because a distillation process produces an explosive vapor (alcohol fumes).
 A makeshift distillation column (moonshine still) can explode, taking the kitchen roof away along with it.
 In addition, the first few drops will have methanol & toxic substances.
 Amateurs could harm themselves, their neighbors, and their patrons.
 This book is not a guidebook to break laws but to make you aware and abide by them.
 At the same time, promoting fermented food-craft as a medium to express one’s individuality in a safe and scientific manner.
 Hence, distillation and moonshine liquors are not covered.